aliciamirag/20260918_tfm_alicia_mira/README.md

 ## Data

 The analysis uses **CIS Study 3506**, *Encuesta Social General Española 2024 (II) / Familia y género (IV) (ISSP)*.
-The microdata are not redistributed here.
-They are freely available from the CIS data bank:
+The microdata are included in this repository as `3506_num.csv`, so the script runs as soon as the repository is cloned; no separate download is needed.

+The file was downloaded from the CIS data bank on [DD Month YYYY] and is redistributed **unmodified**, under the CIS conditions for the reuse of its data, which authorise reproduction and distribution provided the source is acknowledged.
+Source: Centro de Investigaciones Sociológicas (CIS), Study 3506.
+The original is available at:

 <https://www.cis.es/en/surveys/encuesta-social-general-espanola-2024-ii-esge-/-familia-y-genero-iv-issp->

-Download the CSV version of the microdata, rename it `3506_num.csv` and place it in the root of this repository, beside the script.
-The file is expected to be semicolon-separated, with a comma as the decimal mark and UTF-8 encoding, which is how the CIS distributes it.
+The file is semicolon-separated, with a comma as the decimal mark and UTF-8 encoding, which is how the CIS distributes it.
+The reproducibility checks at the start of the run (1,722 raw rows, 1,714 cases in the working sample, and so on) confirm that the file has not changed.

 ## Running the analysis